 - A CT scan , or CAT scan, is a type of x-ray that is taken of your abdomen.
 The pictures may show what is causing your CUR.
-You may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given a dye before the pictures are taken to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 How is CUR treated?

-- Urinary catheters: Ask your caregiver for more information about the type of catheter you need:
+- Urinary catheters: Ask your healthcare provider for more information about the type of catheter you need:

 - A Foley catheter is a tube put into your bladder to drain urine into a bag.
 Keep the bag below your waist.
 This will prevent urine from flowing back into your bladder and causing an infection or other problems.
 Also, keep the tube free of kinks so the urine will drain properly.
 Do not pull on the catheter.
 This can cause pain and bleeding, and may cause the catheter to come out.

 - A suprapubic catheter is inserted into your bladder through an incision in your abdomen.
 It may be used when you have a long-term need for bladder drainage.